alexaiken/mpas-regent/README.md

 You have to run this in your `mpas-regent` folder, because we use relative paths to access some of the helper files.

 Please also add the following to your `~/.bash_profile` so that terra knows where to look for the files we "require".
-You will need to edit some of the filepaths depending on how you saves mpas-regent - I have it in a file called regent_project_2020, for e.g. - you should remove that otherwise.
+You will need to edit some of the filepaths depending on how you saves mpas-regent.

 ```
 export TERRA_PATH="$HOME/mpas-regent/mesh_loading/?.rg;$HOME/mpas-regent/dynamics/?.rg;$HOME/mpas-regent/?.rg;$HOME/mpas-regent/vertical_init/?.rg"